tanhuy998/context-js/README.md

     @requestParam('userId', 'userName')
     getUserInfo(id, name) {

-      // the order of the params is stricted

-        return {id, name};
+      // the order of the params must match the order of de request param we pass return {id, name};
     }

     @Endpoint.GET('/:userId/:userName')
     doSomthing() {

-        // "this.getUserInfo" here was wrapped in a DecoratorResult object
-        // when a method apply decorators (1 at least) of this module.
-        // Calling DecoratorResult.resolve() in order to resolve all the impacts that decorators
+        // we have to resolve the method which applied decorators
+        // in order to invoke it.
-        // did to the target controller's method const {id, name} = this.getUserInfo.resolve();
+        const {id, name} = this.getUserInfo.resolve();

         console.log(id, name)